What is a Celebrant?

 - A civil celebrant.
 Civil celebrants do not belong any religion and can perform services with no religious content at all, or with some religious content such as prayers and readings.

 - A Humanist celebrant.
 Humanist funerals are entirely non-religious and focus on the life of the person who has died, rather than an afterlife or god.
-The British Humanist Association can help you find a Humanist celebrant.
+You can find a Humanist celebrant on the Humanists UK website.

 - A friend or family member.
 An alternative to hiring a funeral celebrant is letting a friend or family member lead the service.
 This may, however, be a challenge for those who are not used to public speaking and requires some organisation.